AtheneumChain/Themes/README.md

 ![Image ThemeComp](https://github.com/AtheneumChain/Themes/raw/master/images/themecomp.jpg) </br>

 # Introduction
 Help build the future of crypto and make your mark in the history of blockchain.
 Atheneum, a first mover in the education-centric blockchain space and the world's first DALO, is hosting a wallet theme design contest.
 Not only will you be able to help build the future and play a role in the evolution of education as we know it, you will also be able to win some cold hard $AEM.
 Your wallet theme could even be selected as an official option for all Atheneum users worldwide!
-Wouldn’t it be nice to be able to list “Blockchain Wallet Developer” to your resume?

 # Timeline : April 1, 2019 to April 30, 2019